osudrl/cassie-trajectory-editor/WRITEUP.md

 ![lift](https://i.imgur.com/Ez0qpNy.png) | ![swing](https://i.imgur.com/Hbpuxzb.png)

-This next set of graphs shows the 3d plot from an angle which emphasizes the Kd constant's effect
+This next set of graphs shows the 3d plot from an angle which emphasizes the Kd constant's effect.
+In general, simulation steps decrease as Kd increases, however values in the 75-90 range pretty consistently cause the simulation instability for the swing leg perturbation, as shown by the sharp divergence upward.
+Even values in the 40-60 range caused the solver to fail if Kp was quite large.

+After examining the test data, the best pair of constants were determined by their ability to consistently converge on the solution, regardless of the perturbation.
+Because of this requirement, it was determined that the selected constants should err on the side of robustness.
+Constants were selected by targeting approximately 10,000 simulation cycles for this accuracy level.

+The default solver Kp and Kd for the tool are [480 and 30](https://github.com/osudrl/cassie-trajectory-editor/blob/0dbf44c7536c35cd1c7d0dfab21b6e0a6ace8941/src/ik.c#L106:L107), although these values could be tuned more accurately with further testing.

 #### Cleanup